 Tejocotes, also known as Mexican hawthorn in English, are part of the crab-apple family and have a tart taste with a hint of apricot flavor and a dense, pithy consistency when raw, somewhat similar to raw quince.

-The good news: the Mexican government in February 2009 petitioned the USDA to allow irradiated tejocote imports.
-The Mexican guava was approved in 2008 under the same circumstances.
-As the U.S. mulls the decision to allow irradiated tejocotes into the country (pun intended), you’re not completely out of luck.
-If you live in California, you might be able to find them at some markets or even buy tejocote trees from a grower.
-Most Mexican supermarkets elsewhere should sell a ponche Navideño mix in a glass jar (made by Goya) and many have begun selling frozen tejocotes.
-I noticed this year that all of my regular shopping spots in Pilsen carried either the jarred or frozen options.
+If you live in California, you might be able to find locally-grown tejocotes at some markets, or even buy tejocote trees from a grower.
+Most Mexican supermarkets elsewhere should sell a ponche navideño mix in a glass jar and many have begun selling frozen tejocotes in the freezer section.
 Obviously, they’re not quite the same as if they were fresh, but they’ll do if you have no other way of obtaining the ingredients.

 Mexican guavas are the other ingredient you may not be able to find so easily.
-They have a yellowish skin that sometimes gets pink or purply-red spots when ripe, has creamy white flesh and a very pungent, tropical fruit smell.
-Though irradiated Mexican guavas have been USDA-approved since 2008, I have trouble finding them except at specialty produce stores or Mexican supermarkets.
-The more common pink-fleshed guava should not be substituted as it has a different flavor.
+They have a yellowish skin that sometimes gets pink or purple-red spots when ripe, has creamy white flesh and a very pungent, tropical fruit smell.
+Though irradiated Mexican guavas have been USDA-approved since 2008, I sometimes have trouble finding them except at specialty produce stores or Mexican supermarkets.
+The more common pink-fleshed guava should not be substituted, as it has a different flavor.